huaweicloud/terraform-provider-huaweicloud/docs/resources/vpc_subnet.md

 * `vpc_id` (Required, String, ForceNew) - Specifies the ID of the VPC to which the subnet belongs.
 Changing this creates a new Subnet.

+* `ipv6_enable` (Optional, Bool) - Specifies whether the IPv6 function is enabled for the subnet.
+Defaults to false.

 * `dhcp_enable` (Optional, Bool) - Specifies whether the DHCP function is enabled for the subnet.
 The value can be true or false.
 If this parameter is left blank, it is set to true by default.

 * `primary_dns` (Optional, String) - Specifies the IP address of DNS server 1 on the subnet.
 The value must be a valid IP address.